What to Buy at Trader Joe's, According to Dietitians

 Olive Oil Popcorn, $1.99

-When a snack attack hits, reach for a bag of this.
+When a snack attack hits, reach for a bag of this best thing to buy at Trader Joe's.
 "It's the perfect fiber-rich snack that you can eat any time of day.
-I personally love pairing it with some dark chocolate for a sweet and salty treat," Modell says.
+I personally love pairing it with some dark chocolate for a sweet and salty treat," says Modell.
+(Steal some inspiration from these tricked-out popcorn recipes.)

 GlutenFree Rolled Oats, $3.50